AnanayG/multimodal_intrusion_detection/README.md

 * [Final Report](https://ananayg.github.io/multimodal_intrusion_detection/report)
 * [Demo Video](https://www.youtube.com/watch?v=8JuSE7JUu0g&t=1s&ab_channel=AnanayGarg)

-## Cloning the repo
+## Software Submmodule/Cloning the repo

+As the software code of our repo was heavily dervied from exisiting person detection work, We cloned the 'espressif/esp-tflite-micro' repo and added our commits on top of it.
+All of our commit history realted to software code lies in that github repository.
-This main repo contains a reference to another repo that contains all the software code.
+This main repo (under software/) contains a reference to another repo that contains all the software code.

 You need to do a couple of extra steps to ensure proper initilisation.
 Once you clone the repo.
 Please do a 'git submodule init' followed by 'git submodule update' to initialise all the submodules.